YUSRIN20/Blog-Client-Side/README.md

 ### Frontend Deployment

-The frontend is deployed and can be accessed at: [SimpleBlog Frontend on Netlify](https://simpleblog-website.netlify.app)
+The frontend is deployed and can be accessed at: [Blog Frontend on Netlify](https://simpleblog-website.netlify.app)

 ### Backend Repository and Deployment

-The backend code for this application can be found at: [SimpleBlog Backend Repository](https://github.com/YUSRIN20/Blog-Api-Side.git)
+The backend code for this application can be found at: [Blog Backend Repository](https://github.com/YUSRIN20/Blog-Api-Side.git)

 ## License